nullmastermind/inkscape-for-trace/packaging/macos/README.md

 ## Requirements

-_It would've been more fair if this section was called "recommandations" instead, but that would only encourage carelessness._
+_In some regards it would've been more fair if this section was called "recommendations" instead, but that would only encourage carelessness or deviating from a known-good setup._

-- Use a __dedicated, clean macOS installation__ as build machine. "clean" as in "freshly installed + Xcode CLI tools".
+- Use a __dedicated, clean macOS installation__ as build machine. "clean" as in "freshly installed + Xcode".
 Nothing more, nothing less.
   - Especially no MacPorts, no Fink, no Homebrew, ... because they could interfere with the build system we're using.
-  - macOS 10.13.6 with Xcode 10.1.
+  - macOS 10.11.6 with Xcode 8.2.1.
-    - These scripts are being developed and used using said versions.
-    - Newer versions might work but haven't been tested.
-  - A full Xcode installation won't hurt, but is not required.
+  - macOS 10.11 SDK from Xcode 7.3.1
+    - Place it inside your `Xcode.app` and re-symlink to make look as follows:

+      ```bash
+      elcapitan:SDKs rene$ pwd
+      /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs
+      elcapitan:SDKs rene$ ls -lah
+      total 8
+      drwxr-xr-x  5 root  wheel   170B 20 Jun 12:23 .
+      drwxr-xr-x  5 root  wheel   170B 15 Dez  2016 ..
+      lrwxr-xr-x  1 root  wheel    15B 20 Jun 12:23 MacOSX.sdk -> MacOSX10.11.sdk
+      drwxr-xr-x  5 root  wheel   170B 21 Okt  2020 MacOSX10.11.sdk
+      drwxr-xr-x  5 root  wheel   170B 17 Sep  2017 MacOSX10.12.sdk.disabled
+      ```

 - __Use a dedicated user account__ unless you're prepared that these scripts will delete and overwrite your data in the following locations:
 _(comments based on default configuration)_